 Basketball Scouting Report: Colgate

-Coach Matt Langel is scrambling for answers on a team that's 0-5 in the Patriot League.
-Colgate doesn't possess a lot of depth, making it precisely the kind of team Navy can counter.
+Coach Matt Langel hopes that even though his team is 1-5 in the Patriot League, it has found a comfort zone.
+Colgate doesn't possess a lot of depth, but the Raiders destroyed Navy by a 63-41 score this past weekend, defending as well as they have all season long.
 The starting five does almost all the work, and hardly any reserves are able to keep this team afloat when a starter needs a breather.
 Injuries to senior guard Pat Moore, who hasn't played since Jan.
 2, have left this team even more in need of additional contributions to its roster, but those contributions have not emerged.
-Two reserves, Clayton Graham and Chad Johnson, played only three minutes apiece in the Raiders' loss to Boston University this past Wednesday.
-Two other reserves, Alex Ramon and Nathan Harries, have not played more than five games this season, typically with minimal minutes.
-It is as though the bench is being rebuilt from scratch in the third week of January.
+Two reserves, Clayton Graham and Chad Johnson, played only three minutes apiece in the Raiders' loss to Boston University a week ago on Jan.
+15. Two other reserves, Alex Ramon and Nathan Harries, have not played more than six games this season, typically with minimal minutes.
+It is as though the bench is being rebuilt from scratch in the latter half of January.
 That's an obvious point of concern.

 The leading scorer on the Raiders compensates for a lack of quickness with an accurate shooting touch.
-A 37.6-percent conversion rate on threes is quite respectable, and Burnatowski hits 82.4 percent of his foul shots.
-This is the player Navy must hold in check.
+A 36.7-percent conversion rate on threes is quite respectable, and Burnatowski hits 82.4 percent of his foul shots.
+This is the player Army must hold in check.

 Sherman-Newsome's best attribute is that he's a selective shooter.
-He doesn't chuck large quantities of threes, but he makes 41.3 percent of them.
-He hits 48.2 percent of his field goals, so he knows what a good shot looks like.
-Navy has to take him out of his comfort zone.
+He doesn't chuck large quantities of threes, but he makes 41.8 percent of them.
+He hits 47.9 percent of his field goals, so he knows what a good shot looks like.
+Army has to take him out of his comfort zone.

 Keys to the Game

 1) Take away the three.
 The Raiders are the best three-point shooting team in all of Division I, at 48.9 percent.
-If Navy's defense is going to win this game, it must take away the long ball from Colgate, which plays good offense and poor defense.
-Rotations and switches must be effective in this game for Navy, which must use speed to stay in front of Colgate players and close down shooting hands.
+If Army expects to win this game, it must take away the three from Colgate, which plays fairly good offense and noticeably poor defense.
+Rotations and switches must be effective in this game for Army, which must use speed to stay in front of Colgate players and close down shooting hands.